May 12, 2015

 In Attendance: Carol A. Francesconi, Robert S. Ciskowski and Paul F. Astorino

-Press: iBerkshires, The Courier
+Press: iBerkshires and The Courier

 Highway Department, Peter LeFebvre:

-- One truck down.
+- One man short.

 Town Administrator, Mark Webber: